RUMAH-PETAni/DIAGRAM/public/terms-of-service-en.md

 - We reserve the right to suspend accounts engaged in suspicious activity.

 ### **3. Ownership of Content**
-All materials in the application (source code, design, logo, and system data) belong to **RUMAHPETAni team**.
+All materials in the platform (source code, design, logo, and system data) belong to **RUMAHPETAni team**.
 Reproduction or modification without written permission is prohibited.

 ### **4. Limitation of Liability**
 We are not liable for any damages resulting from data use or system errors beyond our control.